facile-it/facile-it.github.io/content/blog/eng/building-a-scalable-redux-web-app.md

 # Commands

-We know the signature of an action and we're ready to go deeper.
+We have introduced the signature of an action and we're ready to go deeper.
 Let's consider a real-life example.

 _You're getting out of a building and ready to take the elevator.
 You're in a hurry and start to hit the call button many times.
 The hope is to make the wait shorter.
-Hitting the button multiple times doesn't make the elevator either coming to you faster or coming at all.
+Hitting the button multiple times doesn't make the elevator either come to you faster or come at all.
 Indeed, it may be occupied or even out of service.
 At this point, there are two possible scenarios happening.
 Good scenario: the elevator arrives and you leave the building.
 Bad scenario: the elevator doesn't arrive.
-Then you decide to go down stairs on foot (hopefully you're not at the last floor of Burj Khalifa)._
+Then you decide to go downstairs on foot (hopefully you're not on the top floor of Burj Khalifa)._

 **A command is an attempt to update the state**.
 Components and sagas (more about them later) execute commands.
 A command can be dispatched one or multiple times.
 This definition matches the first part of the Redux official definition of action: